orgaPumpkin/QR-Code-Snake/README.md

 ## Run It Yourself
 Running the game is as simple as downloading the [snake.exe](https://github.com/orgaPumpkin/QR-Code-Snake/blob/main/snake.exe) file and running it.

+Note: Windows Defender might detect the exe as a virus, so you'll need to open the protection history and click revert.

 ## Build It Yourself
 First thing, clone the repository to your machine: